 A public place could be indoors or out, and is generally speaking any place which is open to the general public.
 This could be a supermarket, park, street, or library and so on.

-If you tripped over a step which was not clearly marked, or tripped on the street because there was a piece of broken paving stone, then you could be eligible to claim compensation from the owner of the premises or your local authority.
-Your local authority is responsible for the maintenance of roads and pavements, so if a paving slab was not repaired you could make an injury claim in Huntingdon, for example, against it.
+If you tripped over a step which was not clearly marked, or tripped in the street because there was a piece of broken paving stone, then you could be eligible to claim compensation from the owner of the premises or your local authority.
+Your local authority is responsible for the maintenance of roads and pavements, so if a paving slab was not repaired, you could make an injury claim in Huntingdon, for example, against it.